swlaschin/fsharpforfunandprofit.com/_posts/2012-05-09-function-signatures.md

 int -> (unit -> string)
 {% endhighlight  %}

 This function takes an `int` input and returns a function that when called, returns strings.
 Again, the function probably has something to do with reading or generating.
 The input probably initializes the returned function somehow.
 For example, the input could be a file handle, and the returned function something like `readline()`.
 Or the input could be a seed for a random string generator.
-We can’t tell exactly, but we can make some educated guesses.
+We can't tell exactly, but we can make some educated guesses.

 {% highlight fsharp %}
 // function signature 5